 Ingredient Notes

-In the box of 2 Alarm chili spices, you will find a packet labeled “red pepper”.
-We are substituting cayenne for the red pepper.
-Cayenne is a type of red pepper.
+In the box of 2 Alarm chili spices, you will find a packet labeled “red pepper.”
+We are substituting cayenne for the red pepper, which is a type of red pepper.

 Masa will thicken the chili if desired.
 You could leave it out as well.
 It depends on how thick you like your chili.

-What makes this recipe unique is that you control the heat with the cayenne pepper.
+This recipe is unique because you control the heat with the cayenne pepper.
 If you don’t like your chili too spicy, don’t add the cayenne pepper at all.
-If you like it a little spicy, add half of the cayenne pepper, and if you want it spicier add all of the cayenne pepper.
+If you like it a little tangy, add half of the cayenne pepper, and if you want it spicier, add all of the cayenne pepper.

 - Brown the beef in a large pot or Dutch oven.

-- Drain the beef and return it to the pot.
+- Drain the meat and return it to the pot.

 - Add the spices and stir in thoroughly.